 2012 BMW X3 Review

-If you’re looking for a sporty luxury crossover, the 2012 BMW X3 is a good choice, but test drivers think its powertrain needs a few improvements.
+If you’re looking for a sporty luxury crossover, the 2012 BMW X3 is a good choice, but reviewers think its powertrain needs a few improvements.

 In a class that puts sporty performance before practicality, the X3 offers good cargo and passenger space while features like BMW Mobile Office help keep parents connected.
 The system can provide calendar updates while you're on the road, making it easy to keep the entire family on schedule.
 You can also opt for a back seat iPad holder, which attaches an iPad to the back of the front seats, allowing kids in the back to watch videos or play games.
 Unlike built-in rear-seat entertainment systems, with the BMW iPad holder, little passengers can take the entertainment with them when the ride is over.
 Because of these family features, as well as the X3's good safety scores and roomy cabin and cargo accommodations, the 2012 BMW X3 is our Best Luxury Compact SUV for Families.